grafana/metrictank/GOVERNANCE.md

 To become an official team member, you should make ongoing contributions to one or more project(s) for at least three months.
 At that point, a team member may propose you for membership.
 The discussion about this will be held in private, and you will be informed privately when a decision has been made.

-Should the decision be in favor, your new membership will also be announced in the *#metrictank-dev* channel in [slack](#how-do-i-reach-you-on-slack) and on the Metrictank [development mailing list][devlist].
+Should the decision be in favor, your new membership will also be announced in the *#metrictank-dev* channel in [slack](#how-do-i-reach-you-on-slack) and on the Grafana Metrictank [development mailing list][devlist].

 ### How do I remove a team member?